 Depending on when you purchased your plan, and where you are from, your Atlas plan will either use the First Health Network or the UnitedHealthcare Network when seeking treatment in the United States.
 The network logo will be included on your insurance ID card, but please also keep in mind the following:

-If your plan was purchased as of July 1st, 2019, and, if you Home Country is not in the European Union as listed above, your plan uses the UnitedHealthcare Network as the Preferred Provider Organization.
+If your plan was purchased as of July 1st, 2019, or later, and if your home country is not in the European Union as listed above, your plan uses the UnitedHealthcare Network as the Preferred Provider Organization.

 For more help finding a provider in your area that accepts your insurance plan, please contact us.